New Left: Development in United States

-The New Left opposed what it saw as the prevailing authority structures in society, which it termed "The Establishment", and those who rejected this authority became known as "anti-Establishment".
+The New Left opposed what it saw as the prevailing authority structures in society, which it termed "The Establishment", and those who rejected this authority became known as the "anti-Establishment".
 The New Left focused on social activists and their approach to organization, convinced that they could be the source for a better kind of social revolution.

 The New Left in the United States also included anarchist, countercultural, and hippie-related radical groups such as the Yippies (who were led by Abbie Hoffman), the Diggers, Up Against the Wall Motherfuckers, and the White Panther Party.
 By late 1966, the Diggers opened free stores which simply gave away their stock, provided free food, distributed free drugs, gave away money, organized free music concerts, and performed works of political art.
 The Diggers took their name from the original English Diggers led by Gerrard Winstanley and sought to create a mini-society free of money and capitalism.
 On the other hand, the Yippies (the name allegedly coming from Youth International Party) employed theatrical gestures, such as advancing a pig ("Pigasus the Immortal") as a candidate for president in 1968, to mock the social status quo.
 They have been described as a highly theatrical, anti-authoritarian, and anarchist youth movement of "symbolic politics".
 According to ABC News, "The group was known for street theater pranks and was once referred to as the 'Groucho Marxists'."
 Many of the "old school" political left either ignored or denounced them.

 Many New Left thinkers in the United States were influenced by the Vietnam War and the Chinese Cultural Revolution.
 Some in the U.S. New Left argued that since the Soviet Union could no longer be considered the world center for proletarian revolution, new revolutionary Communist thinkers had to be substituted in its place, such as Mao Zedong, Ho Chi Minh and Fidel Castro.
 Todd Gitlin in The Whole World Is Watching in describing the movement's influences stated, "The New Left, again, refused the self-discipline of explicit programmatic statement until too late—until, that is, the Marxist–Leninist sects filled the vacuum with dogmas, with clarity on the cheap."

 Isserman (2001) reports that the New Left "came to use the word 'liberal' as a political epithet".
 Historian Richard Ellis (1998) says that the SDS's search for their own identity "increasingly meant rejecting, even demonizing, liberalism".
 As Wolfe (2010) notes, "no one hated liberals more than leftists".

 Other elements of the U.S. New Left were anarchist and looked to libertarian socialist traditions of American radicalism, the Industrial Workers of the World and union militancy.
 This group coalesced around the historical journal Radical America.
-American Autonomist Marxism was also a child of this stream, for instance in the thought of Harry Cleaver.
-Murray Bookchin was also part of the anarchist stream of the New Left, as were the Yippies.
+American Autonomist Marxism derived from this stream, for instance, in the thought of Harry Cleaver.
+Murray Bookchin was also part of the anarchist strain in the New Left, as were the Yippies.